4d/docs/website/translated_docs/pt/Concepts/variables.md

 When you are working in an application project with many methods and variables, you often find that you need to use a variable only within the method on which you are working.
 You can create and use a local variable in the method without worrying about whether you have used the same variable name somewhere else.

 Frequently, in an application, small pieces of information are needed from the user.
 The `Request` command can obtain this information.
 It displays a dialog box with a message prompting the user for a response.
 When the user enters the response, the command returns the information the user entered.
 You usually do not need to keep this information in your methods for very long.
 This is a typical way to use a local variable.
-Here is an example:
+Aqui um exemplo simples:

 ```4d
  $vsID:=Request("Please enter your ID:")